 They’ll claim anything like “the dog ate my rent check” or “you’re discriminating against me because I painted my living room neon green.”

 Appeals are the ultimate tenant delay tactic.
-They file an appeal knowing they’ll lose just to buy more rent-free time in your property.
+They file an appeal knowing they’ll lose to buy more rent-free time in your property.

 The appeal bond might only be a few hundred dollars, but it lets them stay for weeks or months longer.
-You’re basically funding their free housing while they drag out the inevitable.
+You’re funding their free housing while they drag out the inevitable.

 Tenant Rights During the Eviction Process in Fort Worth, TX